odea-project/qAlgorithms/report/discussion_tests.md

 # Performance criteria - Centroiding:
+It should be noted that not all approaches to mass spectrometric data processing necesarily utilise centroiding of the raw spectra.
+For these cases, measures of process quality are unlikely to be comparable to those presented here.
-It should be noted that not all approaches to mass spectrometric data processing necesarily utilise centroiding of the raw spectra. @todo MCR approach To differentiate between the data at different steps of processing, a group of m/z value, retention time and intensity before any processing has taken place is referred to as "signal point".
+To differentiate between the data at different steps of processing, a group of m/z value, retention time and intensity before any processing has taken place is referred to as "signal point".